Error Handling with Error Code Objects #

 my_sqrt

 clearly indicates that it will return an error code.
 In the C++ exception case there is no indication that an exception could be thrown.
 Once upon a time C++98 had those exception specifications but they have been deprecated in C++11.
-You can find a longer discussion about that in Raymond Chen’s post The sad history of the C++ throw(…) exception specifier.The C error codes solution also doesn’t make it obvious that the integer value returned is an error code.
+You can find a longer discussion on this subject in Raymond Chen’s post The sad history of the C++ throw(…) exception specifier.The solution with C error codes doesn’t make it obvious that the integer value returned is an error code.

 When an erc